 Wrapping Up

 Your Moto G7/G7 Plus should now be rooted using Magisk.
-To verify, you can launch the Magisk Manager app on your phone and check the installation status.
+To verify, you can launch the Magisk app on your phone and check the installation status.
 You can also use the app to manage superuser permissions for apps that require root and install Magisk Modules for additional features.
-With root access, you can further install famous mods like EdXposed Framework, Dolby Atmos, and ViPER4Android.
+With root access, you can further install famous mods like EdXposed Framework, LSPosed Franework, Dolby Atmos, and ViPER4Android.

 With Magisk, you also get the ability to hide root on a per-app basis.
 This should help you run banking & security apps, along with games like Pokemon Go on your rooted phone.
-You could also verify the SafetyNet status to see if it passes the CTS Profile and BasicIntegrity checks.
-It’s worth noting that Google has rolled out hardware-based SafetyNet attestation, so passing SafetyNet could be extremely tricky now.

 There you go!
 By now, you have learned how to unlock the bootloader, install TWRP custom recovery, and simultaneously root the Moto G7/G7 Plus using Magisk.
 If you face any issues while performing the instructions or have any questions regarding the topic, let us know.